 The series comes with more wry and witty film, tv and pop culture jokes and in-references than you would get even if you threw Quentin Tarantino, Kevin Williamson and Kevin Smith into a room together.
 The bulk of these come from the direction of Daniel Kaluuya who is wont to express lines like My best friend is either a lunatic or Heather Langenkamp the heroine from A Nightmare on Elm Street (1984) and then diverts off into comparisons to Kim Myers, the heroine from A Nightmare on Elm Street Part II: Freddys Revenge (1985).
 Later Kaluuya says if he is the sidekick, he wants to be Short Round from Indiana Jones and the Temple of Doom (1984), although says he will settle for being Marion Ravenwood, Karen Allen from Raiders of the Lost Ark (1981), which leads to a discussion about possible gender confusion.
 We get deconstructions of the credibility of The Sixth Sense (1999), the implausibilities of Twilight (2008), while Daniel Kaluuya creates an analogy for standing up against the shutting down the prom by an elaborate analogy to the bombing of the Death Star port from Star Wars (1977).
 We even get nerd in-references to tvs science-fiction sitcom Mork and Mindy (1978-82) the nanu nanu that Kaluuya gives in his opening narration makes no sense to anyone who has not seen that show.
 The two leads have a discussion If I can get anyone to write my life story ... it would have Terry Pratchetts wit, Alan Moores soul, Susan Coopers plotting, Clive Lewiss heroism and J.R.R.
 Tolkiens twisted sexuality.
 Tolkien had twisted sexuality?
 After Mordor, I was terrified of vaginas.
 Later Iain De Caestecker tells Sophie Wu she is his dream girl: Me and Mac discussed who our ideal girl was the other day.
 We decided Queen Amidala, crossed with Marion Ravenwood, Princess Arwen, Ororo Munroe or Storm as shes commonly known and George Lucas.
 George Lucas?
 Yeah, well, the sex wouldnt be up to much, but the pillow talk would be amazing.
 We also had Alan Moore on the list but we decided his beard was too big.

 It is also the performances that make the series.
 Iain De Caestecker was a couple of years away from being cast in Marvel Agents of S.H.I.E.L.D.
 (2013 ), which solidified a career as a fan favourite.
 Here he gives Pauls socially awkward wussiness a painful truth, yet at the same time makes him an undeniably likeable character.
 The arc that Paul conducts throughout the course of the series from gawky youth to the saviour of the human race is one of the strongest pieces of character writing one has seen in a mini-series.
 The show is largely stolen by Daniel Kaluuya whenever he is around.
-I have seen Kaluuyas face in other works but this is the first time that I have has cause to majorly pay attention to him his motormouth barrage of pop culture referents, adorable nerdiness and frustrated horniness adds up to an entirely winning performance.
+I have seen Kaluuyas face in other works this was before his miinstream breakout as the lead in the hit Get Out (2017) but this was the first time I had cause to majorly pay attention to him.
+His motormouth barrage of pop culture referents, adorable nerdiness and frustrated horniness adds up to an entirely winning performance.
 Overshadowed by the two of these is the sweetly intelligent performance from Sophie Wu who plays the sort of individualistic nerd girl that you could find yourself easily falling for.
 Johnny Harris will never win anybodys prize for most handsome face but plays at his part with a chipper working class accent and hard-headed anger that drives much of the show along.

 The only complaint I would have about the series is the resolution.
 [PLOT SPOILERS].
 You get the impression that it was originally only written as a single story spread out over six one-hour episodes.
 However, when it came to the finale, the powers that be decided that it needed to end on a cliffhanger for a potential second season.
 Thus the story comes to the climactic revelation where the bad guys are defeated, the prophetic dreams are fulfilled and Iain De Caestecker achieves his destiny by reopening the Ascension Point so that the dead can pass on once again.
 This feels like a natural place for the series to end.
 What it doesnt need is the last few minutes that feel tacked on where storm clouds gather overhead and then Johnny Harris, who appeared to be fatally wounded a few moments before, looks up and ominously shakes his head I told you dont fuck with Ascension.
 The final episode also does the unthinkable and kills off the love interest Sophie Wu who up until that point had been one of the most likeable characters in the series.
 Maybe it was the intention of the series to have her resurrected or to continue on as a Fade but you feel that that is a tragedy that we could have done without.